 But China’s real heroism in dealing with this outbreak will depend on what lessons it carries forward, and whether it can take steps to prevent yet another epidemic.

 Apoorva Mandavilli is the founding editor and editor-in-chief of Spectrum, the leading source of autism research news.
 Her work has also appeared in The New York Times, The New Yorker online, The Atlantic, Slate, and Nature among other publications.
-This article was originally published on Undark.
-Read the original article.
+Follow her on Twitter @apoorva_nyc.